leomurca/leomurca.xyz/content/en/posts/how-to-access-test-only-files-from-unit-and-instrumented-test-packages.md

 is available only inside the `test` package, which our `LoginUseCaseImplTest` is also located.
 So, the Instrumented Test above will not find the `Placeholders.kt`.

-To allow both tests access the same file, we need to create a new package inside `src` which will place the `Placeholders.kt`.
+To allow both tests access the same file, we need to create a new package inside `src` which we will place the `Placeholders.kt`.
 In this example, we'll name it as `testCommon`.
 After that, we need to tell gradle to consider this new package as a `test` and `androidTest` package.
 We will put the code below in our `build.gradle` file: